ZFDD96/BWT61CL/README.md

 Package version: 2020.07.20
 Release date:    2020-07-20

-This package contains all neccessary file for set-up of the sensor.
+This package contains all necessary files for set-up of the sensor.

 Unzip the .zip file and you will have a directory containing the files.

 -----------

 Document download link: